manticoresoftware/docker/building.md

 ### Getting started

-We uses `docker buildx` for building our docker packages.
+We use `docker buildx` for building our docker packages.
 To build new image:
 1) Check is `buildex` driver was already started, and re-run it in case check was failed:
   ```shell
     if [[ ! $(docker ps | grep manticore_build) ]]; then